Minuscule reverse plane partitions via quiver representations: Minuscule posets

 We further say that a heap is \textit{two-neighbourly} if in the interval between any two consecutive elements of $\pi^{-1}(i)$, there are exactly two occurrences of elements of the form $\pi^{-1}(j)$ for some $j$ adjacent to $i$.
 Note that the two elements may correspond to different neighbours $j$ and $j'$ or the same neighbour repeated twice.
 We say a heap has the weaker property of being \textit{neighbourly} if such an interval contains at least two occurrences of elements of the form $\pi^{-1}(j)$ for some $j$ adjacent to $i$.

 We call a neighbourly heap $(\sP,\pi)$ over $Q$ a \textit{maximal neighbourly heap} if one cannot add a new element to $\sP$ while maintaining the relative order of elements of $\sP$ and obtain a larger neighbourly heap over $Q$.
 In \cite{wildberger2003minuscule}, Wildberger proves that the set of maximal neighbourly heaps that are also two-neighbourly is exactly the set of minuscule posets.
 The reader unfamiliar with minuscule posets may take this as the definition of a minuscule poset.
+We recommend \cite{proctor1984bruhat,green2013combinatorics} for the standard definition of minuscule posets in terms of the representation theory of simple Lie algebras.
 We give explicit descriptions of the isomorphism types of minuscule posets below.

 A vertex $m$ of $Q$ is called \emph{minuscule} if every indecomposable representation of $Q$ supported over $m$ has dimension 1 at $m$.
 (Properly speaking, this is the definition of a \textit{cominuscule} vertex of $Q$, but since we are working with simply-laced types only, a vertex of $Q$ is minuscule if and only if it is cominuscule.)